georgetown-cs-edu/chirpy/README.md

             }
             dataModel.put("randvector", v);
 ```
-Here, I'm creating a vector of doubles.
+Here, we're creating a vector of doubles.
 There are 10 of them, and each is a random value.
-I then add the vector (as the value) to the hashmap using the key `randvector`.
+We then add the vector (as the value) to the hashmap using the key `randvector`.

 Returning to the template, let's look at these lines:
 ```html